-Based on the review and recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has determined that each of the current directors, other than Drs.
-Gomez and Rose, are independent (the "Independent Directors") as defined by Nasdaq Stock Market ("Nasdaq") Rule 5605(a)(2).
-In addition, based on the review and recommendation by the Nominating and Corporate Governance Committee, the Board of Directors determined that Mr. Savas, who served as a director through June 2020, and Mr. Taibi, who served as a director between August 2020 and September 2020, were independent during the time that they served as directors and that Dr. Nabel and Dr. Phillips, who have been nominated to become directors of the Company, are independent, in each case as defined by such rules.
+Based on the review and recommendation of the Nominating and Corporate Governance Committee, the Board of Directors has determined that each of the current directors, other than Dr. Gomez, are independent (the "Independent Directors") as defined by Nasdaq Stock Market ("Nasdaq") Rule 5605(a)(2).
+The Board of Directors also determined that Mr. Constance, who did not stand for re-election in 2021, was independent during the time he served as a director in 2021.

 In assessing the independence of our directors and director nominees, the Nominating and Corporate Governance Committee and the Board took into account certain transactions, relationships and arrangements involving certain Independent Directors and concluded that such transactions, relationships and arrangements would not interfere with the exercise of independent judgment of such directors in carrying out the responsibilities of a director.
-In connection with such independence determinations, the Board of Directors considered Mr. Constance's position as a partner of Kramer Levin Naftalis & Frankel LLP, which provided legal services to the Company as further described under "Transactions with Related Persons"; Mr. Plansky's sister in law's husband's service as a partner of PricewaterhouseCoopers LLP ("PwC"), the Company's independent auditor, and service in various leadership positions at PwC, none of which included any involvement in PwC's audit services for the Company; and Mr. Savas's, Mr. Taibi's and Mr. Nemirovsky's service as executives of MacAndrews & Forbes Incorporated ("M&F"), a principal stockholder of the Company and, as further described under "Transactions with Related Persons", the lessor of the Company's headquarters.
+In connection with such independence determinations, the Board of Directors considered Mr. Nemirovsky's service as executives of MacAndrews & Forbes Incorporated ("M&F"), a principal stockholder of the Company and, as further described under "Transactions with Related Persons", the lessor of the Company's headquarters.